Paint.NET

 Sampling Secondary Color Recolor > Sampling Secondary

-The Sampling Secondary Color mode is the same method of recoloring as seen in paint.net 3.5x.
+The Sampling Secondary Color mode is the same method of recoloring as seen in Paint.NET 3.5x.

 Using Sampling Secondary Color mode with the Left Mouse button, the Primary color becomes the replacement color.
 Pixels within tolerance of the Secondary color will be replaced.
 Using the Right Mouse button reverses the roles of the colors compared to the Left Mouse button.